How much internet speed do you need? That depends on how you plan on using your internet connection.

-Most Popular Residential Internet Providers in Boone, North Carolina
+Most Popular Internet Providers in Boone, North Carolina:

 Internet Access in Boone, North Carolina

 Information on this page is drawn from the FCC's bi-annual provider territory filings.
 We also use direct reporting from providers to enhance the information on a census block level.
 Plan, pricing, and other data on BroadbandNow is aggregated manually by our data analysis team.
-We've collected and verified 284 Internet plans in Boone since 2014.
-Average speed data shown here is calculated from 26,267 local user speed tests.
-They are meant for provider comparison purposes, not to indicate the fastest Internet speeds available.
+We've collected and verified 286 Internet plans in Boone since 2014.
+The speed averages shown here are drawn from 17,492 speed test records in the past 12 months.

 Households in Boone usually have two or more Internet providers at their address, although the amount of choice may change from block to block.
 See the interactive map on this page to explore how competition changes around Boone.